-The Portuguese authorities are establishing "fortress villages" in Mozambique.
+Background: The Portuguese authorities are establishing "fortress villages" in Mozambique.
 These are villages fortified with gun emplacements.
 The military presence is to prevent guerrillas gaining control of such villages.

 Bulldozers are used to clear the surrounding land for the planting of essential crops.
 These, and an ample water supply, ensure that the villages are self-supporting.
 As well as homes, the villages include stores and schools where soldiers instruct children.

 The authorities say the lessons will be in skills such as carpentry, welding and ironwork.

 This film was shot at the invitation of the Portuguese authorities.